-Govt to be soft with opp rallies, protests
+Govt to be soft with Opp rallies, protests

 Ag Agencies

-ISLAMABAD: The Pakistan Tehreek-e-Insaf (PTI) government on Friday decided to go strict on media with opposition while to be soft with their protest.
+ISLAMABAD: The Pakistan Tehreek-e-Insaf (PTI) government on Friday decided to go strict with opposition on media while to be soft with their protest rallies.

 Prime Minister Imran Khan had a meeting with government spokespersons.